raphaelcohn/swaddle/README.md

 * it completely separates build from packaging (unlike, say, `dh-*`)
 * source control is king: package files are just stored in source control wherever possible
 * it is data-driven rather than script-driven
-* all configuration data is just shell-like text files
+* all configuration data is just shell-like text files - not 200 shell scripts
+* it produces valid, thorough Debian packages which use every ounce of cleverness Debian's packaging system provides
+* it provides a one stop shop for creating signed, valid and versioned repositories with yours and third party packages, and even server config packages, which you can even roll back
 * and, unlike everything else, it doesn't need C, Python, Perl or Ruby.
 It's pure shell script, built using [shellfire]\*

 \* Yep, that's right.
 No need to have the `dpkg-*` or `yum-utils` tools installed.
 It'll even run on the Mac with Homebrew.
 The only downside is you'll need `rpmbuild`, because, RPM, being ~~a brilliant format~~ is ~~unusable~~ unimplementable with anything else.
 At least you won't have to write any more spec files, though.